-- New vendors will be added to the vendor file based upon vendor's completion and Purchasing Department approval of a new vendor form (Exhibit I - to be created and added as an appendix, get example from Joe C.) - Approved vendors shall provide a W-9 upon receipt of the new vendor form. - W-9 forms will be scanned and attached to the vendor record.
+- New vendors will be added to the vendor file based upon vendor's completion of a new vendor form (Exhibit | [DCN014] to be created and added as an appendix, get example from Joe C.) and the Purchasing Department's approval of the same. - Approved vendors shall provide a fully completed W-9 upon receipt of the new vendor form. - W-9 forms will be scanned and attached to the vendor record.